wchwawa/journal-app-mvp/docs/development-journal/module-a-dev-journal.md

   "summary": {
     "id": "uuid-here",
     "user_id": "user_123",
-    "summary_date": "2025-01-17",
+    "date": "2025-01-17",
-    "summary_text": "Today was a day of reflection and productivity.
+    "summary": "Today was a day of reflection and productivity.
 I completed three important tasks despite feeling unmotivated initially.
 The journal entries show a progression from uncertainty in the morning to satisfaction by evening, highlighting personal growth and resilience.", "created_at": "2025-01-17T20:30:00Z"
   }
 }